jmj3d/snapmates/README.md

 - Enable PLA supports (second reminder)
 - PEBA prints better at higher temps (~250C) and does not naturally bond with PLA.
 Once the first purge layer of PEBA lays down flat, the rest is easy.
 I had success by eliminating the part cooling fan and reducing print speed for the first few layers of PEBA - a slower, hotter print has more opportunity to mechanical bond with the imperfections in the PLA.

-Alternatively, if you have access to a SnapMaker U1, download and use the 3MF to print a batch of connectors with tested filament and print settings.
 ### Installer
 ![SnapMate Installer](PNG/SnapMate_Installer.png)
 The connector's shape and size make it difficult (and painful) to repeatedly insert into fresh parts.
 The installer is has a socket with a looser tolerance than a standard SnapMate socket and provides a way to grip and maneuver a connector for easier installation.
 In your slicer of choice, import the 3 STLs named 'INSTALLER' as an object with multiple parts, print unsuppported in PLA.
 Ignore the files named 'DETAILS' for a single color version.